openmainframeproject/feilong/README.md

 # z/VM Cloud Connector

 ## Description
-z/VM cloud connector is a development sdk for manage z/VM.
+z/VM Cloud Connector is a development sdk for manage z/VM.
 It provides a set of APIs to operate z/VM including guest, image, network, volume etc.

-Just like os-win for nova hyperv driver and oslo.vmware for nova vmware driver, z/VM cloud connector (zVMCloudConnector) is for nova z/vm driver and other z/VM related openstack driver such as neutron, ceilometer.
+Just like os-win for nova hyperv driver and oslo.vmware for nova vmware driver, z/VM Cloud Connector (zVMCloudConnector) is for nova z/vm driver and other z/VM related openstack driver such as neutron, ceilometer.

 ## Quickstart
 Please refer to [Quick Start Guide](https://cloudlib4zvm.readthedocs.io/en/latest/quickstart.html).